 “At that moment I saw aspects of this that can be done.”

-The California team
+The California team tours Norwegian prison system

 Diaz and Gipson were joined by California Men’s Colony Warden Josie Gastelo and Salinas Valley State Prison Warden Matthew Atchley and Captain Edward Brown.
 The five collaborated, traveled and spent quality downtime with Governor Newsom representatives like Daniel Seeman, Deputy Cabinet Secretary, and Kelli Evans, Deputy Legal Affairs Secretary for Criminal Justice in the Office of the Governor.

-Many of the attendees said the moments in between site visits or while gathered for a meal were equally as beneficial as prison tours and presentations.
+Many said the moments in between site visits or while gathered for a meal were equally as beneficial as Norwegian prison tours and presentations.
 During that down time, the group pooled their insights and perspectives and discussed change with other attendees, like formerly incarcerated advocates Adnan Khan (Co-Founder of Re:Store Justice) and Sam Lewis (Executive Director of the Anti-Recidivism Coalition), or representatives from the California Correctional Peace Officers Association, like State President Glen Stailey and State Vice President Jeff Medovitch.